 If you plan to travel abroad for your research, the College requires that you purchase insurance for your time abroad.
 The Global Education Office at the

 If you plan to travel to a country which is on the State Department's Travel Warning list, you must petition for approval from the College under the W&M Travel Warning Policy.
 Petitions for summer 2019 Charles Center-funded travel/research/internship in a country under a Travel Warning must be received by [[nsvasquez, Nick Vasquez]], International Travel and Security Manager.
 See this page for details and plan to submit your petition by the February 15 Charles Center deadline.
+Your travel must be approved by the Travel Warning Review Committee before you can recieve funding from the Charles Center.

 - All parts of the online application are due by noon on Friday, February 15, 2019.